theblackfractal/lantern-site/README.md

-This is my website, built with threejs.
+This is an older version of my portfolio website, built with threejs.

-I intend this to be a hub for all my various projects.

 Currently it is incomplete and poorly optimized for mobile devices.